drunkfly/retrotoolkit/README.md

 Retro Toolkit
 =============

-**NOTE: this software is of alpha quality.
+**NOTE: this software is currently being developed and have not reached even alpha quality.
 Expect bugs and make frequent backups of your projects!
-If you find any bugs please report them through the GitHub issue system.**
+If you find any problems, please report them through the GitHub issue system.**

 Known Issues
 ------------

 * Compressed data does not contain proper source location information.

-* Size of DEFS can't have deferred calculation

 * Generation of output files in `_out/files` can't be disabled